-When we take a look at the two-bedroom comparison from December to January, Las Vegas experienced a 0.68% increase for the price of a two-bedroom apartment.
-The rent price for a Las Vegas two-bedroom apartments currently stands at $1,189.0.
+When we take a look at the two-bedroom comparison from March to April, Las Vegas experienced a -0.71% decrease for the price of a two-bedroom apartment.
+The rent price for a Las Vegas two-bedroom apartments currently stands at $1,262.0.

 Rent prices have decreased in Las Vegas over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 1 of the Las Vegas suburb increased last month.
-On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 2 of the Las Vegas suburbs increased last month.
+On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

 Rent increased in Henderson, NV, North Las Vegas, NV .